polyfy/polylith/readme.md

 The command also printed out this message:
 ```
-  Remember to add src, resources and test paths to './deps.edn' and the brick as a local/root dependency to project 'deps.edn' files.
+  Remember to add paths and/or local/root dependency to dev and project 'deps.edn' files.
 ```

-This was a reminder for us to add source directories to `deps.edn`.
+This was a reminder for us to add the component to `deps.edn`.
 If we don't, then tools.deps and the development environment will not recognise our newly created component, which would be a pity!
 The tool leaves this task to you as a developer, with the idea to give you as much control as possible (files are only edited by you, not by the tool).

-Right now we can ignore the last part of the message, to add dependencies to project `deps.edn` files, because no projects have been created yet.
+Right now we can ignore the last part of the message, to add the component to project `deps.edn` files, because no projects have been created yet.

 Let's continue by adding the component's `src`, `resources` and `test` directory to `deps.edn`: